Firefly Family Guide

 3. If something's different, tap "Edit" to update the details, then tap Save

 Outcome: Each day's check-in is saved as a timestamped record.
 Over time, this builds a day-by-day log of the child's care — when medications were given, how they felt, what changed.
-When a doctor asks "how has she been doing this week?" or a school nurse needs to understand the pattern, the parent can show them the check-in history instead of trying to remember.
+When a doctor asks "how has she been doing this week?" or a school nurse needs to understand the pattern, the parent can open the check-in history and show them.

 The check-in also feeds into the Daily Care / Routine form in the Digital Care Plan, so the information logged here helps keep the care plan up to date.

-Purpose: Families complete all 39 PPCC care plan forms on their phone — save progress, pick up where they left off, and share completed forms with anyone who needs a copy.
+Purpose: Families complete their PPCC care plan forms on their phone — save progress, pick up where they left off, and share completed forms with anyone who needs a copy.
+All 52 PPCC templates are available per child, so a family with more than one medically complex child has a complete plan for each of them.
+The dashboard counter may show a slightly higher total because the Digital Care Plan folder also includes a few earlier planning resources that PPCC seeded during development.

 How to get here: On the home screen, scroll to the Digital Care Plan section.
 Or open the menu → Children → tap the child to see their assigned forms.